jimsihk/codespace-oke-k8s/README.md

 `okectl` or `/opt/okeutil/okectl`
 - same as `kubectl` and will detect if the tunnel has been established and establish if not

+`ohelm` or `/opt/okeutil/ohelm`
+- same as `helm` and will detect if the tunnel has been established and establish if not

 `oapply` or `/opt/okeutil/oapply`
 - perform `kubectl apply -f` for all supplied yaml files